-A PETITION to prevent the demolition of central Manchester’s Ducie Bridge pub has reached 2,500 signatures.
+A PETITION to prevent the demolition of Salford’s Ducie Bridge pub has reached 2,500 signatures.

 Adam Prince, part of the independent civic movement Manchester Shield movement, argues the support shows people have a lack of trust in planning procedures in the city.

 The petition was created four days ago by Manchester Shield, which wants to keep the building alive.

 Mr Prince said: “The pub is not only important in its own right, but is also symbolic of so many different things wrong with how planning is undertaken in Manchester.